MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 You will need to download the Twitter SDK and follow their tutorials to get login working in your application.
 Once you have a Twitter session open you will direct the application to login to StackMob using the provided Twitter access token.

-All the implementation details on Twitter's end can be found in our <a href="https://developer.stackmob.com/ios-sdk/integrating-with-twitter-tutorial" target="_blank">Twitter Tutorial</a>.
+All the implementation details on Twitter's end can be found in our <a href="https://developer.stackmob.com/ios-sdk/integrating-with-twitter-tutorial" target="_blank">Twitter Integration Tutorial</a>.

 <!--- SUB: Login with Facebook -->